Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 Why Overpacking Is a Problem

-• Excess baggage fees are expensive.
+• Overweight baggage charges are high.

 Why Underpacking Is Also Risky

-The key is packing smart, not packing more.
+It is packing smart not packing more.

 7. Skipping Travel Insurance